What do you picture when you think of outdoor photography?

 If you’re fairly new to photography and a little uncertain about some of the technical aspects of using a DSLR, I run a great course that you’ll really benefit from.

-Take a look at The Ultimate Beginners Photography Course, it’s designed to get you in control, build your confidence and help you really achieve the wow-factor with your photos.
+Take a look at The Masterclass in Photography, it’s designed to get you in control, build your confidence and help you really achieve the wow-factor with your photos.

 Think with your photographers head first

 Focus on creativity and then decide what technical aspects are needed to capture your vision.

 Try to be inventive, capture something new rather than copying what you’ve seen before.
 Especially if you’re visiting a popular location, do something different with it.